courses-ionio/hci/projects/2018037/readme.md

 - ΑΣΚΗΣΗ_6

-  - Organise the terminal window into multiple areas.
+  - Organise the terminal window into multiple areas(use one window to search-edit local files or browse the web and another
+    window for performance monitoring).

   - [Link_6](https://asciinema.org/a/VigEleEe0V0ZgWBRWKKeydlhO)